AC Interference and Pipeline Corrosion

 As the chart above shows, AC interference can cause corrosion on well-coated pipelines at AC induced voltage levels as low as 3 or 4 VAC in low resistivity soils.

-Questions about AC Interference or AC Mitigation?
+Questions about AC Interference or AC Mitigation or need services?
 Please contact us at the link below.
 Our experts are happy to help.Contact a Corrosion Expert